yext/search-headless-react/README.md

 ## Dispatch Actions with `useAnswersActions`

 `useAnswersActions` allows you to dispatch actions using the `AnswersHeadless` instance.

-These include performing searches, getting autocomplete suggestions, and adding filters!
+These include performing searches, getting autocomplete suggestions, and adding filters.

 For a full list of capabilities see [the answers-headless docs](https://www.npmjs.com/package/@yext/answers-headless).

 ```tsx